-When you see a dumpster at a construction site, you likely don’t realize how much behind-the-scenes technology it takes to connect haulers to professional contractors, businesses and DIY enthusiasts who need access to dumpsters on-site.
+When you see a dumpster at a construction site, you likely don’t realize how much behind-the-scenes technology it takes to connect haulers to professional contractors, businesses and DIY enthusiasts that need access to dumpsters on-site.

 That’s exactly what happens at Budget Dumpster in Westlake, Ohio.
 Technology drives this matchmaking effort, helping customers find low-cost and effective dumpster rentals in more than 150 cities across the United States.
 And it’s all driven by the company’s two websites, BudgetDumpster.com and Dumpsters.com, its brick-and-mortar operation.
 Both sites are powered by Google Maps Platform, built on Google Cloud Platform infrastructure.